sseefried/android-cripple/README.md

+# Android Cripple

+## Introduction

+This project is a script I wrote that allows me to cripple my Android based phone so that only certain applications have data access, while the others are denied.
+In essence it turns it into a dumb phone with a few useful apps enabled such as Google Maps, Calendars, MMS, etc.

+## Notes taken during development

-# Remounting read-write so you can push the file
+### Remounting read-write so you can push the file

 mount -o rw,remount /system

-## A note on packages and user IDs
+### A note on packages and user IDs

 The following information I got from http://www.all-things-android.com/content/deeper-look-android-application-permissions